This light and fluffy marble cake has a tender crumb and uses 10-11 eggs. Perfect for backyard chicken owners who need to clear some counter space!

 Spoon half of this batter into your prepared baking tin.

-Bake for 55 minutes uncovered.
-Then cover with aluminum foil and bake for another 40-50 minutes.
+Bake for 50 minutes uncovered.
+Then cover with aluminum foil and bake for another 15-25 minutes, testing after 10 min.
 The cake is done when a tester inserted in the middle comes out clean.
+Insert your tester in several spots to make sure the cake is cooked throughout.
+By “come out clean” I mean there should be no batter on the tester, just a few crumbs or nothing at all.

 Keywords: marble cake, recipes with a lot of eggs